-FLOOR COATINGS APPLICATION
+FLOOR COATINGS APPLICATIONS

 PREPARATION AND HANDLING

-Many High Performance products are two component catalyzed or unique curing systems that demand strict adherence to all technical data and guidelines.
+Many High-Performance products are two component catalyzed or unique curing systems that demand strict adherence to all technical data and guidelines.

 Below is a routine checklist of sound practices and procedures: